IbnouT/Advanced-Lane-Lines-Udacity/writeup.md

 6. For each detected line compute a new average line fit over the n iteration of the detected same line

+Links to resulting videos are provided in the Overview section of this writeup.

 #### Step 5: Radius of curvature of the lane and vehicle position
 - Given the coefficients of polynomial fit curve of a lane line, we can compute the radius of curvature at the vehicle y position (implemented in the utility class `Line` by the functon `_curvature_real`, 26th cell code in the notebook):
 ```